|Nutrition Facts (per serving)|

 In a separate bowl, sift together the flour, salt, baking powder and baking soda.
 Mix the dry ingredients into the wet and then stir in the chocolate chips.

-Pre-heat the oven to 325 degrees.
-Line a baking sheet with parchment paper.
+Preheat the oven to 325 F. Line a baking sheet with parchment paper.

 Use a cookie scoop to form balls of dough and place them on the parchment lined baking sheet.
-Keep the dough balls at least 3" apart because the cookies will spread.
-I used a 2 oz. scoop and got about 14 large cookies.)
+Keep the dough balls at least 3-inch apart because the cookies will spread.
+I used a 2 ounces scoop and got about 14 large cookies.

-Bake for 15 - 16 minutes until the edges are lightly browned.
+Bake for 15 to 16 minutes until the edges are lightly browned.
 Sprinkle with the salt and then allow the cookies to cool thoroughly before removing them from the baking sheet.
 The cookies will be very soft when they first come out and will break if you try to move them.
 Once cool, they will be firm enough to move but remain chewy in the center for a long time.